 Not sure what else to do, I continued through zig-zagging halls.
 I passed door after door, all unmarked, one much like another.
 A few times, I tried knocking, but got no response.
 Increasingly desperate, I tried the handles, but the doors were all locked.
 No sounds came from beyond any of them.

 Featureless.
 The ceiling plaster was uncracked.
 The bricks in the walls were uniform in size and texture, crisscrossed with a grid of perfectly consistent cement.
 The unnumbered doors were painted an almost cartoonish shade of red.
-The stairs were no longer gnarled, but perfectly smooth.
+The stairs were even and smooth.
 Everything was featureless.
 Perfect.

 Until I saw an open door.